Port

 Notes:

 The flight between Punta Arenas and Puerto Natales is approximately 40 minutes each way.
 The drive to Paine National Park from Puerto Natales is approximately 2.5 hours each way.
-It is essential that you wear warm, layered clothing to fully enjoy and participate in this excursion; outer layer should be waterproof and windproof.
-Bring gloves, a warm hat and a scarf.
-Tour operates weather permitting, and there is a chance of poor visibility.
-Not advisable for guests using a wheelchair; the transportation and lunch venue are not wheelchair accessible.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
+Tour operates weather permitting.
+Weather and atmospheric conditions vary; no guarantee is offered with regard to visibility or views on any particular day.
+Not advisable for guests using a wheelchair; the transportation and lunch venue are not wheelchair-accessible.
 Patagonia is a remote region; resources are limited.
 Local transportation is non-air conditioned.
 Some roads are unpaved and can be bumpy and dusty.
-Roads in the Paine National Park are gravel.
-Guests with back problems should take this into consideration.
-The tour is guided; an escort from the ship's staff may or may not also accompany the group.
+Roads in the Paine National Park are gravel; not advisable for guests who are pregnant or have a back or neck condition.
+The tour is guided; an escort from the ship’s staff may or may not also accompany the group.